 This option is more likely to result in poor consumer outcomes.
-Following a material change, a financial institution will need to ensure that changes to its business are reflected in its fair conduct programme, and may need new or updated policies, processes, systems and controls - which may not have been assessed by us at the time of licensing.
+Following a material change, a financial institution will need to ensure that changes to its business are reflected in its fair conduct programme, and Regulatory Impact Statement: Standard conditions - financial institution licences may need new or updated policies, processes, systems and controls - which may not have been assessed by us at the time of licensing.
 Without the condition, it is likely to be more difficult and require more resources for the FMA to monitor compliance with and enforce the new CoFI regime.